 5.4 Outreach

+Develop a recruitment & retention plan (to be implemented by CAEECC leadership, members and CPUC staff) (Fabi, CSE).
+Ensure the plan is inclusive of leveraging personal networks of CAEECC and working group members (Jim, Silent Running).
+Note, this could be the overarching/priority recommendation to the full CAEECC, with the ideas below as supporting recommendations.

-Ensure the plan is (Jim, Silent Running).Identify gaps in distribution and outreach lists before putting out request for new Members (Patti, SCE).
+Identify gaps in distribution and outreach lists before putting out request for new Members (Patti, SCE).
+Relatedly, mapping exercise to envision what areas underrepresented voices would really be taken to heart/considered seriously (Alison, ED)

 Assess the regions, communities, and audiences that current CAEECC members represent (Kelsey, SJVCEO; Fabi, CSE)

-Diversify outreach (e.g., to CBO/front-line/social justice workers impacted by CAEECC's work) (Yeshi, ED; Dany, ICF; Jake, SEI; Robert, LIOB)
+Diversify outreach (e.g., to CBO/front-line/social justice workers impacted by CAEECC's work; use Power Advocates to send a message that CAEECC would like to increase the diversity of its members) (Yeshi, ED; Dany, ICF; Jake, SEI; Robert, LIOB; Mabell, Viridis Consulting)

 Recruit from regions that are disadvantaged or underrepresented (geographic inclusivity) (Kelsey, SJVCEO)

 Offer annual opportunity to promote/summarize DEI commitments & activities, i.e., panel discussion (potentially including CPUC representation) to convey the policy importance of CAEECC's DEI commitment (Jim, Silent Running)

-Do a roadshow to engage the public and/or town halls, listening sessions (Lara, NRDC; Alice, Greenbank)
+Do a roadshow to engage the public and/or town halls, listening sessions (Lara, NRDC; Alice, Greenbank; Elizabeth, Don Arambula Consulting; Mabell, Viridis Consulting)

 4.8 Relationship Building